ZachFriedenberger/neurotheory-garden/_notes/Kingma and Welling (2013).md

 Consider dataset $\bf{X}=\\{x^{(i)}\\}^{N}\_{i=1}$ with $N$ i.i.d. samples of random variable $\bf{x}$.
 Where $\bf{x}$ depends on the outcome of some unobserved latent varaible $\bf{z}$. i.e., $\bf{x} \sim p_{\Theta}(\mathbf{x}\vert\bf{z})p_{\Theta}(\mathbf{z})$.

-Want to perform inference in the case where there is:
+We want to perform inference in the case where there is:

 1. *Intractability*: marginal likelihood $p_{\Theta}(x)$ or the posterior density is intractable $p_{\Theta}(z \vert x)$
 2. *Large datasets*: dataset is too large for [[sampling-based inference]]

-Want a solution that has:
+And we look for a solution that has:

 1. Efficeint MLE/MAP estimation of the parameters $\Theta$.
 2. Efficient approximate posterior inferrence of the latent variables $\bf{z}$, given observations $\bf{X}$ and a set of parameters $\Theta$.